 This is Hassan Isingoma Navid.
 He was recommended to me by a friend, and I cannot sing his praises highly enough.
-We paid him USD$100 a day to drive us around the country, plus fuel and tips.
+We paid him USD$100 a day to plan our Uganda itinerary and drive us around, plus fuel and tips.
 Far, far more than just a driver, Hassan was travel agent, guide, troubleshooter, photography assistant and friend.
-He helped plan the itinerary, booked our accommodation, park permits, and activities, recommended places to eat, and was an encyclopaedia of useful information.
+He booked our accommodation, park permits, and activities, recommended places to eat, and was an encyclopaedia of useful information.
 If you’re thinking about booking someone like him for your trip to Uganda, just ping me a message and I’ll gladly pass on his contact details.

-Anyway, without further ado, here is my recommended itinerary for a two-week trip round Uganda.
+Anyway, without further ado, here is my recommended Uganda itinerary for a two-week trip.

 Day One – Kampala